hobywan/miranda/README.md

 ```
 > Use `gradlew.bat` instead on Windows.

-You can also create native executables for macOS and Windows:
+You can also create executables for macOS and Windows:

 ```bash
 ./gradlew createApp       # for macOS
 ./gradlew createExe       # for Windows
 ```
-> Files are then located within `build/macApp` or `build/launch4j`.
+> Files are then located within `build/macApp/` or `build/launch4j/`.

 ###### Using the GUI